moimfeld/AAD2020_Vvz_App_graldij_moimfeld/README.md

 -back in pages of vvz
 -save current link of vvz in order not to loose the current position/search result -block other webpages

+-set height and width of the column (now depend on text length) but with "relative" layout (e.g. 1/6 of the screen width) -create scrollable table in order to scroll during the day?
+See EduApp (also t.b.d. the number of hour-slots to be displayed).